 Plus500 is a broker based in Israel that was founded in 2008 and whose shares are traded on the London Stock Exchange.
 It is regulated by top-tier authorities such as FCA and CySEC and is available in many countries, including Switzerland, where the broker operates

 The broker provides a mobile app named Plus500 and a web-based platform called WebTrader.
-Both are comprehensive and easy to use, and you can test their features by opening a demo account.
+Both are comprehensive and user-friendly, and you can test their features by opening a demo account.

 It is very important to differentiate the two different accounts you can access within the trading platforms: Plus500 CFD and Plus500 Invest.